sanity-io/sanity-plugin-media/README.md

 ## Good to know

+- Displaying assets referenced in the currrent can be slow on large datasets (with thousands of images).
+This may be improved in future with changes to the GROQ query engine.

 - Batch deleting assets invokes multiple API requests - this is because [Sanity's transactions are atomic](https://www.sanity.io/docs/transactions).
 In other words, deleting 10 selected assets will use 10 API requests.

 ## Roadmap

 - Display total image count (Contingent on query engine rewrite)
-- Filter images by the current document
 - More keyboard shortcuts
 - Delete confirmation dialog
-- Display current document title
 - Image uploads
-- Multiple selection / insertion
+- Multiple insertion into documents
 - More detailed metadata views
 - Folder management (!)
 - Fix typings across the board, consider using `typesafe-actions`
 - Remember browser options with local storage
-- Virtualize displays and improve render performance across large datasets

 ## Contributing